 Check current price at Amazon.com

-The promient areas of picture quality that distinguish the EF9500 when compared directly to a high quality LED TV are the much better contrast and black levels.
-The dark areas of the picture image on this set were absolute black, which allows for an infinite amount of contrast.
+The prominent areas of picture quality that distinguish the EF9500 when compared directly to high quality LED TVs are the much better contrast and black levels.
+The dark areas of the picture image on this set were absolutely black, which allows for an infinite amount of contrast.
 This combination of excellent contrast and black level reproduction truly impacts image quality giving it an extreme amount of dynamic punch.

 One other aspect of the EF9500’s outstanding picture quality is its incredible color rendering.
 The wide color gamut produced by this display was so amazingly vibrant and accurate, which in turn gave the onscreen color palette a natural and life-like presentation.
 With that said, there are not many televisions currently available that can truly match the color rendering of the EF9500 as well as LG’s other OLED displays, in my opinion.

 If you’re looking for a display that can be viewed at very wide angles without the loss of contrast and color saturation, then the EF9500 will suit your needs… I viewed this TV at extreme wide angles and didn’t experience any contrast or color loss.
 Excellent performance.

 Motion blur wasn’t an issue with this set and was on par with the best performing LED TVs in their respective categories.

 The haman/kardon audio system did provide better than average sound for a flat panel TV design.
 The sound quality delivered plenty of detail and clarity and a more full-bodied audio presentation than what I typically hear from most flat-panel TVs.
 However, the bass output of this system didn’t provide enough impact or punch for my taste.

 4K upscaling is also good on this set, especially with 1080p sources such as Blu-ray disc.